nightspirit/redis-sockjs-chat/README.md

 }
 ```

-The most important part is the _action_ parameter, basically I use this to point to different handler.
+The most important part is the _action_ parameter, basically I use this to direct to different handler.
 We will modify the exsiting event for sock and redis like this;

 ```javascript
   // redis event